-Now a certain man was sick, named Lazarus, of Bethany, the town of Mary and her sister Martha.
+Now a certain man was sick, Lazarus of Bethany, the town of Mary and her sister Martha.

 Jesus deliberately delays going to help Lazarus because God has a much bigger plan (yes, a lesson to be learned here as well but I will try to stay focused!).
 Lazarus dies and it’s then that Jesus goes to Bethany.

-20 Then Martha, as soon as she heard that Jesus was coming, went and met him: but Mary sat still in the house.
+Then Martha, as soon as she heard that Jesus was coming, went and met Him, but Mary was sitting in the house.

-27 She saith unto him, Yea, Lord: I believe that thou art the Christ, the Son of God, which should come into the world.
+She said to Him, “Yes, Lord, I believe that You are the Christ, the Son of God, who is to come into the world.”